Notify us about work on trees in conservation areas

 You do not have use our application form, as long as your notification is given in writing and clearly indicates which trees are included, the works required and the reasons why the work is proposed.
 However many people find it useful to use our application form.

-More information can be found in the application guidance notes and the government's guidance on tree preservation orders and conservation orders.
+More information can be found in the government's guidance on tree preservation orders and conservation orders.

 There is no charge for making an application or submitting a notice.